 How To Load Your Video Book Manually

 It is more than possible to load your video book manually, or to update the video files on your existing book.
-Unfortunately it does require a certain comfort with technical topics.
-For that reason, we always recommend you allow us to load your books if it's at all possible.

 (optional) Create a Slideshow